oanegros/Blender_for_Biologists_2023/lessons/1a_eevee_emission.md

 <img src="../figures/volume_channels.png"  width="200"/>

-Here we see that the `zstacker`-made volumes have 4 channels, encoding the RGBA of the RGB color tif.
-Note that these are case-sensitive names.
+Here we have case-sensitive names of all the channels of fluorescence in our data.

 ## Volume shaders